McTsts/mc-core-shaders/README.md

 If you want to use any of the things listed on here, but are not sure how to use them / edit them for what you need, let me know on discord (Ts#0001) or create an issue on this repo.

 # Modules
 A list of all utilities/shaders/things included in this repo.
+I started listing versions on newer ones, but they may still work in newer or older version, it's simply the most recent release I've tested it in.

 ### Useful Shaders
 *You can probably use these for your own maps*